pkro/go-courses-follow-along/readme.md

 The *first* path is where libraries are installed, but all paths will be *searched* when looking for libraries.

-I guess the IDE should take care of this for projects I guess.
+I guess the IDE should take care of this for projects.

 https://www.digitalocean.com/community/tutorials/understanding-the-gopath